 Explore how interactions with animals and the environment profoundly impact lives, transform treatment, and improve the welfare of children, adults, families, and communities.
-Train a professional therapy dog during graduate school, build your clinical social work skills to incorporate animals into therapeutic environments, and develop programs and policy for community social work settings.
+Build your clinical social work skills to incorporate animals into therapeutic environments, and develop programs and policy for community social work settings.

 International Courses and Internships